 Compare Hardware-Style Number Formats

-See the same value in decimal, binary, hexadecimal, and octal while working through a project.
+See the same value in decimal, binary, hexadecimal, octal, and custom bases while working through a project.

 Follow Tutorials More Easily